Promoting sustainable agricultural supply chains and improving standards

 Title: Programme for sustainable agricultural supply chains and standards Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global Lead executing agency: Varies by country Overall term: 2017 to 2020

-People in global agricultural supply chains are leading dignified lives and earning a living wage, and products are being grown and traded fairly.
-Forest destruction has been stopped and we are protecting our ecosystems and our climate.
-The agricultural sector is an attractive field of employment, which also offers young people prospects for the future.
+People in global agricultural supply chains are leading dignified lives and earning a living income, and agricultural products are being grown and traded fairly.
+Forest destruction has been stopped and we are better protecting our ecosystems and our climate.
+The agri-food sector is a modern and attractive field of employment, which also offers young people prospects for the future.

-The programme for sustainable agricultural supply chains and standards is a transnational project that focuses on agricultural resources such as coffee, cacao, bananas, soya, rubber, palm oil and cotton.
-Because many of the challenges facing farmers are not limited to one region or one resource, an improvement in production conditions can only be achieved across the board adopting a holistic approach.
+The Programme on Sustainable Agricultural Supply Chains and Standards is a transnational programme that focuses on agricultural resources such as coffee, cocoa, bananas, soya, rubber, palm oil and cotton.
+Because many of the challenges facing farmers are not limited to one region or one resource, an improvement in production conditions can only be achieved across the board, adopting a holistic approach.

-That is why the project aims to boost sustainability in agricultural supply chains by supporting closer-knit national and international cooperation with actors from the private sector and with local and national governments.
-The project uses multi-actor partnerships (MAP) to work with representatives from the worlds of business, politics, science, civil society and industry.
+That is why the programme aims to boost sustainability in agricultural supply chains by supporting closer-knit national and international cooperation between actors from the private sector and local and national governments.
+The programme uses multi-stakeholder partnerships (MSPs) to work with representatives from the worlds of business, politics, science and civil society.

-Specialist advisors are developing strategic approaches to improving working conditions and wages in the agricultural sector and are implementing them along the supply chains together with all actors.
+Specialist advisors are developing strategic approaches to improving working conditions, wages and income.
+The measures are directed towards both the agricultural sector and the food and textiles industries, including processing and trading.
+The programme is implementing these approaches along the supply chains together with all actors.
 With the help of innovative information and communication technology (ICT), solutions are being developed that can be used in different areas and situations.
 Specialists are also advising the German Federal Ministry for Economic Cooperation and Development (BMZ) on strategies, concepts and current developments.

 The issue of environmental compatibility and production conditions in global agriculture is successfully represented in international and national dialogue bodies.

-By supporting forms of farming that preserve forests, the programme has helped to protect forests in Indonesia and Côte d’Ivoire.
+By supporting farming methods that preserve forests, the programme has helped to protect forests in Indonesia and Côte d’Ivoire.
 This has made an important contribution to preserving biodiversity and reducing greenhouse gases.